 Patients are allocated with a named GP when they join the practice.
 Patients may ask to be informed of their Accountable General Practitioner or they will be advised via prescription messages, text messages, verbally or via a letter.

-Gleadless Medical Centre is currently accepting new patients that are residents within our practice boundary.
+Gleadless Medical Centre is currently accepting new patients.

 If you would like to print off the forms to complete and bring into surgery please select the relevant forms below.
 Please note you will need to complete a GMS1 form for each person you wish to register which can be downloaded below.

 We would like to advise new patients that until the New Patient Registration process is complete, we are unable to provide any prescriptions for medication for Clinical Safety Reasons.